 And how do you go about finding an expert to supervise you during your master’s or doctorate?
 Here are three ways to proceed, which you can also use if you’re seeking a supervisor for a research internship or postdoctoral fellowship.

-2. Consult the list of available master’s and doctoral projects
+2. Consult the list of master’s and doctoral projects available for future students

 INRS faculty members regularly invite master’s and doctoral students to join their teams to conduct innovative research in basic and applied science.
 Projects are offered all year long, but there are more options available in the spring.